-symmetry (noun): Something has symmetry if it has two or more sides that are identical after a flip, slide, or turn.
+symmetry: Something has symmetry if it has two or more sides that are identical after a flip, a slide, or a turn.
 (See ROTATIONAL SYMMETRY, REFLECTIONAL SYMMETRY)

-tessellation (noun): an image that includes repeated congruent figures that cover a surface without gaps or overlapping.
-The art of M.C.
-Escher often uses tessellations.
+tessellation: a image that includes repeated congruent figures that cover a surface without gaps or overlapping.
+The art of MC Escher often uses tessellations.
 Tiles in a bathroom is another example.

-translation (noun): In everyday English, translation means to change speech or writing from one language to another.
+translation: In everyday English, translation means to change speech or writing from one language to another.
 It has a different definition in the language of rigid transformations.
 A translation means sliding each point of a figure the same distance, in the same direction.
 In the diagram below, each point of the original figure is translated 9 units to the right.
 Since the original figure and the image are the same size and shape, we can say they are congruent.

-x-axis (noun): the line that goes from left to right of a graph.
+x-axis: the line that goes from left to right of a graph.
 The horizontal axis on the coordinate grid.

-y-axis (noun): the line that goes from top to bottom of a graph.
+y-axis: the line that goes from top to bottom of a graph.
 The vertical axis on the coordinate grid.